 |Undergraduate Applicant||Graduate Applicant|

-The medical program has partnered with an experienced external commercial provider to run the psychometric test.
+The Bond Medical Program has partnered with an experienced external commercial provider to run the psychometric test.
 The external provider is used by the Police, Ambulance, Fire Service and military to assist with choosing the best candidates.
 It will be conducted as an on-line test that can be taken anywhere with internet access over a specified time period.
 Many graduate programs, i.e. the CBA and leading accounting and legal firms use similar processes in their recruitment.

-Interviews are conducted using a MMI structure consisting of eight mini interview stations.
+Interviews are conducted using a MMI structure consisting of at least four (4) mini interview stations.
 Interviewers are doctors and community members from both medical and non-medical backgrounds, who are highly trained in the interview process for entry into medicine.